MrComexs/Crunchyroll-yt-dlp-troubleshooting/README.md

 # Crunchyroll not working with MPV
 This is how to get Crunchyroll to work with MPV after installing the basic MPV, yt-dlp, and anime4k setup.
 For this install I used '--cookies-from-broswer' instead since '--cookies' might not work.
-I would recommend switch over to it. look here for a example its on like 5, be sure to replace firefox with your browser [link](#updating-yt-dlp-conf-file)
+I would recommend switch over to it. look here for a example its on line 5, be sure to replace firefox with your browser. [link](#the-file-should-look-something-like-this)
 [This is for chrome](#getting-user-agent-from-chrome) [This is for firefox](#getting-user-agent-from-firefox)